x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/convert-a-mailbox.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: dfed045e-a740-4a90-aff9-c58d53592f79
 description: "Converting a mailbox to a different type of mailbox is very similar to the experience in Exchange 2010.
-You must still use the Set-Mailbox cmdlet in the Shell to do the conversion."
+You must still use the Set-Mailbox cmdlet in Exchange Online PowerShell to do the conversion."
 ---

 # Convert a mailbox

 Converting a mailbox to a different type of mailbox is very similar to the experience in Exchange 2010.
-You must still use the Set-Mailbox cmdlet in the Shell to do the conversion.
+You must still use the Set-Mailbox cmdlet in Exchange Online PowerShell to do the conversion.

 You can convert the following mailboxes from one type to another: